JasperFx/wolverine/docs/tutorials/getting-started.md

 Now, you'll notice that Wolverine is happy to allow you to use static methods as handler actions.
 And also notice that the `Handle()` method takes in an argument for `IssueRepository`.
-Wolverine always assumes that the first argument of an handler method is the message type, but other arguments are inferred to be services from the system's underlying IoC container.
+Wolverine always assumes that the first argument of a handler method is the message type, but other arguments are inferred to be services from the system's underlying IoC container.
 By supporting [method injection](https://www.tatvasoft.com/outsourcing/2023/11/dependency-injection-in-csharp.html#Method) like this, Wolverine is able to cut down on even more of the typical cruft code forced upon you by other .NET tools.